My first Chrome extension

 TL;DR

-Extensions are not hard, reverse-engineering the web page you extend is hard.
-There're some gotchas though.
+Extensions are not hard; reverse-engineering the web page you extend is hard.
+There are some gotchas, though.

-I'm developing software for almost 20 years now but I've never developed a real Chrome extension.
+I have been developing software for almost 20 years but have never developed a real Chrome extension.
 The technology behind it is called WebExtensions API and it is a cross-browser technology.
-So with minor modifications it should work on Chrome, Microsoft Edge, Opera, Vivaldi and maybe also Safari.
-That's the theory!
+With minor modifications, it is designed to work on Chrome, Microsoft Edge, Opera, Vivaldi, and possibly Safari.
+That is the theory.

-I think it was 10 years ago that - out of curiosity - I created a Hello World extension but have never touched browser extensions again.
-There was just no use case for me where a browser extension would have made sense.
-I associate them with React Dev Tools, Wappalyzer, Ad blockers and the like but nothing that fits my bill.
-That's changed now!
+It was 10 years ago that, out of curiosity, I created a Hello World extension but have never developed browser extensions since.
+There was no use case for me where a browser extension made sense.
+I associate them with React Dev Tools, Wappalyzer, Ad blockers, and the like, but nothing that fit my needs.
+That has changed now.

 Use case for a browser extension

-I'm working on a project which should extend an existing CRM web app with AI capabilities.
-After a little bit of brainstorming on how I could integrate the additional functionality I settled on a browser extension.
-In theory the extension should be able augment the web app so that people using it don't even recognise that the additional functionality comes from someone else than the CRM vendor.
-That's my hope.
+I am working on a project that aims to extend an existing CRM web app with AI capabilities.
+After brainstorming how to integrate the additional functionality, I chose a browser extension.
+The extension can augment the web app so that users do not even recognize that the additional functionality comes from someone other than the CRM vendor.
+I hope to achieve this.

 Extensions scared me